jf-lloyd/cooling-algorithms/README.md

 Theory behind the algorithms can be found in (https://arxiv.org/abs/2506.21318, https://arxiv.org/abs/2404.12175).
 Documentation on cirq (https://quantumai.google/cirq) and qsim (https://quantumai.google/qsim).

+Simulation based on time-evolving block decimation (TEBD) due to **Yuxuan Zhang** is found in the tebd folder.

 ## Installation

 #### 0. clone the repo